informalsystems/quartz/README.md

 Quartz provides developers three main tools:

-- a smart contract library (`quartz-cw`) for building SGX-aware CosmWasm contracts
+- a smart contract library (`quartz-contract-core`) for building SGX-aware CosmWasm contracts
-- a rust library (`quartz-enclave`) for building blockchain constrained SGX enclaves
+- a rust library (`quartz-enclave-core`) for building blockchain constrained SGX enclaves
 - a cli tool (`quartz`) for connecting the contract and the enclave.

 This repo contains an example, [`transfers`](/apps/transfers), which combines these